GOCC subsidies down 36% in March

 This was followed by the National Electrification Administration (NEA), which was granted P2.088 billion.

-Other top recipients were the Cultural Center of the Philippines (CCP) at P156 million, the Philippine Heart Center at P152 million, the Small Business Corporation (SBC) at P125 million, the Philippine Children's Medical Center at P118 million, and the National Kidney and Transplant Institute (NKTI) at P105 million.
+Other top recipients were the Cultural Center of the Philippines (P156 million), the Philippine Heart Center (P152 million), the Small Business Corporation (P125 million), the Philippine Children’s Medical Center (P118 million), and the National Kidney and Transplant Institute (P105 million).

 Q1 subsidies down